 Pre-competition weight management must be comprehensively and strategically planned.
 Assessment of physiological variables such as body fat percentage and lean body mass, must be collected alongside bone density assessment values (12-15).

-Athlete evaluation should consider not only food and water consumption levels, but also any history or signs of eating behaviours to assess for the likelihood of disorder eating (2).
+Athlete evaluation should consider not only food and water consumption levels, but also any history or signs of eating behaviours.

 How To Cut Weight Safely & Effectively